Trump to fly to New York for court surrender amid tight security

 Trump, 76, served as president from 2017 to 2021 and in November launched a bid to regain the presidency in 2024, aiming to deny Democratic President Joe Biden a second term in office.

-Word of the indictment, arising from an investigation led by Manhattan's Democratic district attorney, Alvin Bragg, surfaced last Thursday.
+Word of the indictment, arising from an investigation led by Manhattan District Attorney Alvin Bragg surfaced last Thursday.
 Trump has called himself innocent and he and his allies have portrayed the charges as politically motivated.

-Tacopina added that Trump's lawyers will "dissect" the indictment once it is made public and will look at "every potential issue" to challenge, adding that he anticipates at some point making a motion to dismiss the charges.
+Bragg is a Democrat.

+The New York case is just one of many probes facing the Republican as he makes another run at the White House.
+A prosecutor in Georgia is investigating Trump's alleged efforts to overturn his 2020 election defeat in that state.

+The U.S. Justice Department is investigating both Trump's actions in the 2020 election and his retention of highly classified documents after departing the White House in 2021.

+Tacopina said it was unlikely there will be a "perp walk" - perp being shorthand for perpetrator - in which a person who has been charged is paraded in front of the news media, because of security concerns.

-"I honestly don't know how this is going to go - hopefully as smoothly as possible - and then we begin the battle to right this wrong," Tacopina told CNN's "State of the Union" program, speaking about the arraignment.
+"I honestly don't know how this is going to go - hopefully as smoothly as possible - and then we begin the battle to right this wrong," Tacopina told CNN.

+Tacopina added that Trump's lawyers will "dissect" the indictment once it is made public and will look at "every potential issue" to challenge.
+He said he anticipated making a motion to dismiss the charges at some point.

 Trump is expected to appear before Justice Juan Merchan, the judge who also presided over a criminal trial last year in which Trump's real estate company was convicted of tax fraud.
 Trump himself was not charged in that case.